Fathimath Dhiyana Saeed: Envoy for South Asia

 On 4 August 2010, President Mohamed Nasheed appointed Saeed as the Maldivian Government's Envoy for South Asia.
 She retained this post until 1 March 2011.

 Secretary-General of SAARC

-Dhiyana Saeed was the candidate provided by the Maldives, in nomination for the post of the 10th Secretary General of SAARC.
+Dhiyana Saeed was the candidate provided by the Maldives, in nomination for the post of the 10th Secretary-General of SAARC.
 On 10 February 2011, she was appointed to the post by the Thirty-third Session of the SAARC Council of Ministers held in Thimphu, Bhutan.

 She assumed office in Kathmandu on 1 March 2011.
-She resigned on 19 Jan 2012 over a controversy for participating in a Maldives political protest alongside Ahmed Thasmeen Ali and Qasim Ibrahim and for her involvement in the internal politics of the nation, her resignation was accepted on 24th Jan 2012.
-This is the first time a SAARC secretary general resigned prior to the expiry of terms since its foundation in 1985.
+She resigned on 19 Jan 2012 over a controversy for participating in a Maldives political protest alongside Ahmed Thasmeen Ali and Qasim Ibrahim and for her involvement in the internal politics of the nation, her resignation was accepted on 24 January 2012.
+This was the first time an SAARC secretary-general resigned prior to the expiry of their term since the organization's foundation in 1985.

+Minister of Gender, Family and Human Rights

+Following the creation of the Ministry of Gender, Family and Human Rights, President Mohamed Waheed Hassan Manik appointed Dhiyana Saeed as the Minister.
+On 19 November 2012, President Waheed dismissed Dhiyana as Minister and appointed Mariyam Shakeela as the acting Minister.

 Personal life

-Dhiyana Saeed was married to Abdullah Jabir and has two sons and a "just ok" nephew.
+Dhiyana Saeed was married to Abdulla Jabir and has 2 sons.